rifqi2320/SR-Cityscapes/README.md

+# Repository Structure

+- `main.ipynb`: Main Jupyter notebook demonstrating the workflow for segmentation and image enhancement.
+- `README.md`: Project overview and instructions.
+- `datasets/`: Contains the Cityscapes dataset and related files.
+  - `cityscapes/`: Downloaded Cityscapes data, including images and annotations.
+- `deeplabv3plus/`: Code for semantic segmentation using DeepLabV3+.
+- `Real-ESRGAN/`: Code for image enhancement using Real-ESRGAN.
+- `results/`: Stores output metrics and results from experiments.
+- `scripts/`: Utility scripts, such as `download_cityscapes.sh` for dataset downloading.

+This structure organizes the code, data, and results for a workflow involving semantic segmentation and image enhancement.
+The main external repositories (`deeplabv3plus` and `Real-ESRGAN`) are included as folders for direct use.

 # main.ipynb - Project Overview

 This notebook demonstrates a workflow for semantic segmentation and image enhancement using two main repositories: